nilay1943/ShouldIBuyIt/README.md

 # Should I Buy It?

-A fun web application that helps you decide whether you should make a purchase or not, powered by ChatGPT's witty financial advice.
+A web application that helps you decide whether you should make a purchase or not, powered by ChatGPT's witty financial advice.

 ## Features